Composting tips, advice and science.

 Wire and fence bins are quick to build, and they use less wood as wire forms the main part of the bin.
 What’s more, the use of wire means the bins are light and easy to move.
 They’re a great option if you have some spare wood to use.

-There are many options as your imagination allows, but one possibility is to build four sides and stretch wire across them.
+There are many options, but one possibility is to build four sides and stretch wire across them.
 Then, instead of permanently attaching the sides to each other, simply use some screen door hooks.
-This allows you to easily take unhook the sides when you want to turn the compost.
+This allows you to easily unhook the sides when you want to turn the compost.

 The wire screening you use depends on whether you want to keep rodents out.
 If you want a mouse proof bin, you’ll need very fine mesh (those mice can squeeze through tiny places!) and you’ll also need wire on the bottom and top.